 Trails on 439 acres circle Boston Lot Lake, climb Burnt Mountain, loop around Honeysuckle Hill, and connect to the power lines and DHMC.
-The park includes seven miles of trails and is rated 3 - 4 or moderate difficulty.
-Parking is available at the picnic area on the east side of NH 10 just north of Wilder Dam.
+The park includes seven miles of trails and is rated 3 or 4 moderate difficulty.

-Camping is allowed in the Boston Lot Conservation Area but you must apply for a permit first.
+In order to camp in the Boston Lot Conservation Area you must apply for a permit first.
 Currently, the required forms cannot be completed online.
-Please email us at email@example.com or visit the Planning & Development Office, Monday - Friday, 8 am. - 4 p.m. for more information.
+Please email us at email@example.com or visit the Planning & Development Office, Monday - Friday, 8:00am - 4:00pm for more information.

 The area is home to abundant wildlife, including squirrels, weasels, bear, fishers, rabbits, foxes, skunk, mink, beavers, bobcat, moose and deer.
+There is at least one prominent deer yard on the property.
 Numerous migrating and resident species of birds can be observed in the area, including the first authenticated sighting of a turkey vulture nest this far north.
 Loons and barred owls have also been seen at the Lot.
 The 46-acre lake contains perch, pickerel, bass and horned pout.